 Why Is My Gaming PC So Loud?

-So first off, a certain level of fan noise is completely normal with gaming computers, especially gaming laptops with dedicated GPUs.
-However, if your gaming PC suddenly becomes much louder than usual, there may be an issue worth investigating.
+So first off, a certain level of fan noise is completely normal in gaming computers.
+Particularily in gaming laptops with dedicated GPUs.
+However, if your gaming PC is louder than usual, there might be some issues that need fixing.

-Cooling fans are designed to remove heat from the computer while it is under load.
-The more tasks your computer is performing, or the harder the CPU and GPU are working, the faster and louder the fans may become.
+Cooling fans are designed to remove heat from the computer while it is working.
+The more things your computer is doing, the harder the CPU and GPU are working, the faster and louder the fans spin up.

 There are three common sources of loud fan noise in gaming computers.